 Leaning hard into the social listening aspect of social media marketing, Mention enables brands to track mentions across the digital media landscape.
 You can keep track of how your campaigns spur conversations throughout the web—not just on social media.
 Plus, Mention makes it easy to automatically track competitors and industry trends, too.

 When we talk about customer journey automation from a marketing perspective, we’re really talking about three main stages of the lead management process:

-The tools in this section are designed to make one or more of those steps work better without a human babysitter.
+The automated marketing platforms in this section are designed to make one or more of those steps work better without a human babysitter.

 Customer journey automation tools are best suited to enterprise and B2B marketing and sales teams.
 They could help scale your operation if: